-Be a kidney health champion this March!
+National Kidney Month is observed during March, but you can be a kidney health champion any time of the year!
 Here are ways to promote kidney health among your loved ones, patients, and community.

 Almost half of people starting dialysis have kidney failure caused by diabetes.
 Diabetes can damage your kidneys.
 This damage can happen over many years, without you feeling it.
 But, even if you have diabetes, you can take steps to help keep your kidneys healthy.

 |Host a Kidney Sundays event to educate your faith community about kidney health.
 NKDEP has a free Kidney Sundays toolkit to help you plan.
 Learn more about talking with your faith community.|

 |If you have a loved one who speaks Spanish, encourage them to explore our Spanish-language information about kidney disease—especially if they have diabetes, high blood pressure, cardiovascular disease, or a family history of kidney failure.|

 |Get smart about kidney disease.
 Check out the Centers for Disease Control and Prevention's 2014 Chronic Kidney Disease Fact Sheet .|

 |If you are planning a family reunion, get a free copy of NKDEP's Family Reunion Guide to help family members make the kidney connection.
 Learn more about talking with your family.|